 - Because I wanted to recess the lamp bulb socket in the intake housing I couldn’t access the on/off switch.
 I picked up an inline switch to add to the exposed wire in between the exhaust and intake housing.
 This makes it easily accessible and makes the exposed wire between the exhaust and intake housing purposeful.

 - Trying to keep with the automotive theme I picked up a intake cone filter to use as a lamp shade.
 The worm clamp it came with I adjusted to be snug on the rubber base of the cone filter and taut enough to barely fit between the three turbo muffler bolts heads.
 This makes it easily removable for bulb replacements.

 - I tried a few different bulbs I had on hand a CFL 1570 lumens and an Ikea LED 800 lumen.
 Ended up getting this one due to the 1500 lumens and shorter height.
 Really any high lumen bulb that can penetrate the filter will work well.
 I needed a shorter height to clear the filter shade.

 - I also tried it without the cone filter shade and put in a bare bulb that has a low lumen classic exposed wiring look to it.
 This turned out pretty good, not sure which I prefer but its easy to switch between the two setups.

-So far those I have asked like the filter shade better than the exposed bulb but the ones who like the exposed bulb are really adamant toward it.
+So far those I have asked like the filter shade better than the exposed bulb but the ones who like the exposed bulb are adamant toward it.
 The project turned out pretty good and wasn’t that hard to put together.
 I like how it evolved and am glad to have it on my computer desk.
-I think it an interesting piece of decor and a great conversation piece.
+I think it is an interesting piece of decor and a great conversation piece.